kratman/LICHEM_QMMM/README.md

 MM wrappers in development: AMBER, LAMMPS, OpenMM
 ```

+### Citing LICHEM

+If you use LICHEM in your research, please cite the following paper:

+Kratz, E.G. Walker, A.R.
+Lagardere, L, Lipparini, F, Piquemal, J-P, and
+Cisneros, G.A, "LICHEM: A QM/MM Program for Simulations with Multipolar and
+Polarizable Force Fields", J. Comput.
+Chem., 37, 11, 1019, (2016)

 ### Installation

 Currently, the binary and user's manual are not included in the repository.